 And then, there's the second section.
 Where he dives into more practical matters.
 Matters of Christian living.
 Matters of church order and discipline.
 Matters of stewardship and service and prayer.
-The type of pastoral advice that is useful to us.
-Very useful.
+The type of pastoral advice that is useful to us on a day to day basis.
 But it's also often overlooked.
 Because there's just so much thrown out to us all at once.

 This passage falls into that second category.
-The church in Ephesus has a large contingent of Greek converts to Christianity.
-Men and women who did not grow up in the rigid legalism of Judaism.
-Paul certainly doesn't want them to become legalists and Pharisees.
-But he also doesn't like the behaviors he seeing in the members of this church.

-They are calling themselves Christians.
+As I mentioned several weeks ago, the church in Ephesus has a large contingent of Greek converts to Christianity.
+Gentiles who did not grow up in the rigid legalism of Judaism.
+And there has been some tension revolving around how these two groups fit together.
+Particularly involving their behavior and lifestyle.

+Now, Paul certainly doesn't want to see these Greek converts become legalists and Pharisees.
+But he also doesn't like some of the behaviors he seeing in the members of this church.
+Because they are calling themselves Christians.
 They have put their faith in Jesus Christ.
 By baptism, they are a new creation in him.

 But they're not acting like it.
 They're acting just like they did before.
-They're speaking just like they did before.
+And, in particular, they're speaking just like they did before.
 But he's not concerned about whether or not they're swearing or cussing.